AlexanderMac/n-params-processor/readme.md

 - `params` is an object with the following fields:
   - `source`: source object, if not defined `instance.source` is used.
   - `fieldsName`: the name of `fields` parameter, if not provided `fields` is used, *optional*.
-  - `allowed` - space separated string of allowed fields.
+  - `allowed`: space separated string of allowed fields.
-  - `def` - space separated string of default fields.
+  - `def`: space separated string of default fields.

 ### parsePagination(params)
 Parses, converts and validates pagination parameters.
 By default pagination object is null.